Christopher Hinton, Baron Hinton of Bankside: Hinton Heavies

-The English architectural critic Reyner Banham dubbed the first 500MW units ordered by the CEGB as the Hinton Heavies.
-A first for 500MW power station design the stations are listed below in the order that the CEGB released them for construction.
+The English architectural critic Reyner Banham dubbed the first 500MW units ordered by the CEGB the Hinton Heavies.
+A first for 500MW power station design, the stations are listed below in the order that the CEGB released them for construction.

 The 500 MW standard unit design was subsequently slightly scaled up to 660 MW, using the same main and reheat steam conditions.
 These larger units were constructed from 1967 onwards at Drax, Grain and Littlebrook power stations.
 Similar 660 MW turbogenerators were also installed at all of Britain's AGR nuclear power stations, albeit with radically different steam-raising plant.

 The 660 MW units were the largest generating plant, and the last pure steam-cycle plant, ever constructed by the CEGB before its break-up and privatisation in the 1990s.

 The Hinton Cup and Hinton Trophy

-During his time at the Central Electricity Generating Board he commissioned the Hinton Cup, a piece of silverware that would be presented annually to the power station that displayed good housekeeping in the workplace.
+During his time at the Central Electricity Generating Board (CEGB) he commissioned the Hinton Cup, a piece of silverware that would be presented annually to the power station that displayed good housekeeping in the workplace.
 The citation to go with the cup reads 'This cup is presented to the Power Station judged to have reached the highest attainment in economy and efficiency of operation and maintenance with particular reference to attractiveness and good housekeeping'.

-The cup was first won by Meaford A power station in 1959 and was last won by West Burton Power Station prior to the divestment of the Central Electricity Generating Board.
+The cup was first won by Meaford A power station in 1959 and was last won by West Burton Power Station prior to the divestment of the CEGB.
 The Hinton Trophy was the equivalent award for the best Transmission District.
 Because of the miners' strike there was no competition in 1984–85.
 To commemorate the thirty years of awarding the cup and trophy a presentation plate was manufactured by Gladstone Pottery Museum in Stoke-on-Trent.